 Kevin Corder is professor of political science at Western Michigan University.

-Christina Wolbrecht is associate professor of political science at the University of Notre Dame.
+Christina Wolbrecht is professor of political science at the University of Notre Dame.